 If you are a returning student, a shortage of time and money might prohibit you from enrolling in college full time.
 However, you can gain college credit for what you already know by taking one of several exams that test your knowledge in a particular subject.

-While the best known credit-by-examination program is the College-Level Examination Program (CLEP), there are three other tests that are recognized by many colleges and universities: the DSST (DANTES Subject Standardized Tests), the TECEP (Thomas Edison State College Examination Program) and the ECE (Excelsior College Examination, formerly called the Regents Exam and ACT PEP).
+While the best known credit-by-examination program is the College-Level Examination Program (CLEP), there are three other tests that are recognized by many colleges and universities: the DSST (DANTES Subject Standardized Tests), the TECEP (Thomas Edison State College Examination Program) and the ECE (Excelsior College Examination).

 These examinations allow students to earn college credit by demonstrating knowledge of a subject comparable to somebody who has completed college coursework in that subject.

 All three programs offer (primarily) multiple-choice tests in a variety of subjects and areas of academic interest.
 The basic differences between the tests are price, subjects covered, colleges that accept the tests and where the test can be taken.

 The DSST is a test administered year-round to about 80,000 students (most of them adult learners) across the U.S. More than 1,900 colleges and universities recognize the test and award college credit based on a student’s score.

 Each exam is made up of multiple-choice questions.
 The number of questions ranges between 70 to 100.
 There is no penalty for incorrect answers, and students are encouraged to answer every question.
 The DSST program offers exams in 37 different subjects in the following categories: